Who will collect my car when I sell? The guide to free collection

 Go to our homepage to compare dealer offers and sell now.
 We can automatically connect you to the most specialist buyer and all our dealers offer free home collection.

-And if you are thinking of choosing this option to sell your car to a dealer, you can also check out our full guide to selling your car to a dealer.
+And if you’re thinking of choosing this option to sell your car to a dealer, you can also check out our full guide to selling your car to a dealer.

 Online car buying companies have become an increasingly popular method for many sellers over the last decade or so.
-They aim to make the process as easy and quick as possible, meaning you’ll always get a fast sale.
-They are also very likely to offer free home collection.
+They aim to make the process as quick and easy as possible, meaning you’ll always get a fast sale.
+They’re also likely to offer free home collection.

-To make the process as quick and easy as possible, many of them will pick up your car (from home or work), saving you a trip to a local drop-off centre (this can often be quite some way away).
+To make the process as simple as possible, many of them will pick up your car (from home or work), saving you a trip to a local drop-off centre (this can often be quite some way away).
 Some will be able to do this for free, others will require you to pay a collection fee.

 Which online buyers offer collection when you sell your car?

 So if some buyers won’t pick up your car, which online car buyers will?
 And what do we mean by free home collection?

 Well, online car buyers have different policies on the issue.
 A home collection is when they’ll come and pick up your car from an agreed address.
 This could actually be from your home, or a place of work.

 So what are you other options then?
 Here’s a small list of online car buyers that will collect your car (most of them for free):